zambal/eml/README.md

 You can add any attribute name to any element and Eml won't complain, as it has no knowledge of the type of markup that is to be generated.
-If you want to make sure that your eml code will be valid html, render it to an html file and use this file with any existing html validator.
+If you want to make sure that your eml code will be valid html, compile it to an html file and use this file with any existing html validator.
 In this sense Eml is the same as hand written html.